dlebansais/ConsistencyAnalyzer/Documentation/RegionRules/RegionGroupModes.md

 + Events
 + Methods

-Figuring out if this mode is used in a class is fairly easy, since each member falls into one category directly when it's declared.
+Figuring out if this mode is used in a class is fairly easy, since each member falls into one category directly when declared.
 The simple grouping (with 3 categories) is compatible with the more complicated one (with 6) when a class only has public properties, or only public methods (typically static).

 ## By topic

 In this mode, regions surround code specific to features the class implements.
 Since constructors are always needed regardless of how the object is used later, this mode recogne the following groups:

-+ Constructors (public or private)
++ Constructors (public or not)
 + Topic #1
 + Topic #2
 + And so on...